 For any transfer within the fair value hierarchy, the impact of the transfer is recognized on the reporting date.
-Please refer to Note 6(aa) for assumptions used in measuring fair value.
+Please refer to note 6(z) for assumptions used in measuring fair value.

 (6) Explanation of significant accounts:

 (a) Cash and cash equivalents